SA/PPS 01.02 - Responsibilities of the Attorney for Students Office

 to set forth limitations on the activities of AFS staff to conform with policy set forth by The Texas State University System (TSUS) Board of Regents; and

 to set forth the qualifications of AFS staff.

 RESPONSIBILITIES AND LIMITATIONS

-The primary responsibilities of the AFS will be:
+The primary responsibilities of AFS staff are:

 to prepare and present programs regarding legal matters that are beneficial to Texas State students;